rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 everything personal?](youtube.com/watch?v=Ss5Ndz0tn9o) Inject it into my veins.
 [Tom Brady counting off all six quarterbacks picked before him?](https://www.youtube.com/watch?v=o5fdhfVrg1I) Captivating.
-After winning two gold medals at the 2016 Rio Olympics, Elaine Thompson-Herah was asked what her plans for Tokyo 2020 were: ["Recapture my titles and probably get three gold medals."](https://olympics.com/en/featured-news/exclusive-elaine-thompson-herah-disappointment-makes-you-better-and-stronger)
+After winning two gold medals at the 2016 Rio Olympics, what was Elaine Thompson-Herah's goal for Tokyo 2020? ["Get three gold medals."](https://olympics.com/en/featured-news/exclusive-elaine-thompson-herah-disappointment-makes-you-better-and-stronger)

 We love athletes because they are *not* special.
 They are like "funhouse